Overview

-Often times when running a website, individuals will only make the changes they need and neglect the general maintenance of the site, including things such as updates.
-As described in our article on security practices, keeping WordPress and all plugins and themes up to date is critical to your site’s health.
+Oftentimes when running a website, individuals will only make the changes they need and neglect the general maintenance of the site, including things such as updates.
+As described in our article on security practices, keeping WordPress, as well as all plugins and themes, up to date is crucial to your site’s continued good health.

 Risks of neglecting updates